zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  Cora:  I was only eight years old when my family moved aw ay, so I have a lot of catching up to do.

 Antonio:  Let’s start next weekend.
-I’ll show you some o f the places where the locals like to hang out.
+I’ll show you some of the places where the locals like to hang out.

 Cora:  That sounds great.
 Is this how all Angelinos tr eat newcomers?